VCU-Soft-Functional-Materials-Lab/Peel-Trace-Evaluation-for-Soft-Substrates/README.md

 The notebook includes a Scotch Tape T-peel validation workbook.
 In the v1.4.0-rc15 backend test, the validation produced:

-- Scotch expected-output validation: `33/33 PASS`
+- Scotch Tape expected-output validation: `33/33 PASS`
 - Output consistency audit: `194/194 PASS`

 The exact output-consistency count is dynamic because it depends on exported table schemas and available outputs.
 Export consistency confirms file-writing integrity; it does not replace QC review of the traces.
+The repository also includes a GitHub Actions workflow for automated Scotch Tape reference validation.
+This workflow runs the backend manuscript-baseline pipeline against the bundled Scotch Tape validation workbook and fails if the generated validation table reports any failed validation rows.

 ## Recommended workflow